FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_stream_edge_backend.md

 8. Verify that the ports for the services (FTP, HTTP, etc.) are the same and match the ports, configured for the same zone on the Back End.
 For each protocol, select the alias of the certificate generated in Step 6 for the **SSL Key Alias**.

 9. Search for and configure the `Streaming.TrustedAliases` parameter with the alias of the CA certificate of the Back End that was imported.
-For information on searching for configuration parameters, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Search" class="MCXref xref">Search for a parameter</a>.
-For information on changing configuration parameters, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Change" class="MCXref xref">Change a parameter value</a>.
+For information on searching for configuration parameters, refer to [Search for a parameter](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Search).
+For information on changing configuration parameters, refer to [Change a parameter value](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Change).

 10. For the streaming communication configuration to take effect, restart all of the services (`stop_all`/`start_all`) on both Back End and the Edge.